 By Road: One can reach Allahabad from New Delhi.
 Total Distance of Allahabad from New Delhi is 680 KM

 By Flight: Flight is the best option to reach Prayagraj.
 One can check the flight details here

 Hotel stay in Allahabad during Kumbh

-Uttar-pradesh government has made special tent arrangement for Pilgrim stay one can book tent via official uttar-pradesh site.
+Uttar-Pradesh government has made special tent arrangements for Pilgrim stay one can book a tent via the official Uttar-Pradesh site.

 The untold stories of Sadhu’s — practice of celibacy

 Sadhu is a religious ascetic, mendicant (monk) or any holy person in Hinduism and Jainism who has renounced the worldly life.
 They are sometimes alternatively referred to as Jogi, sannyasi or vairagi.